 Roast the sweet potatoes for 30-35 minutes, flipping them halfway through for even cooking.
 You want the edges caramelized and the centers tender.
 This step brings out their natural sweetness.

-STEP THREE: Brown the Butter
+STEP TWO: Brown the Butter

 While the sweet potatoes roast, brown 5 tablespoons of unsalted butter in a large pot over medium heat.
 Stir frequently, watching as it turns golden and develops a nutty aroma.
 Once browned, remove from the heat and set aside.

-STEP FOUR: Mash and Mix
+STEP THREE: Mash and Mix

 Transfer the roasted sweet potatoes into the pot with the browned butter.
 Add heavy cream, brown sugar, orange juice, and cinnamon.
 Mash everything together until smooth and creamy.
 For extra creaminess, add a bit more cream as needed.
 Season with salt and pepper to taste.
 Optional: Add a pinch of nutmeg and orange zest for added flavor.